Want to know how much golden retrievers cost?

 So what all do you need to be prepared for a golden retriever puppy?

-You can see our full checklist of everything you need and why here, but here’s a quick breakdown:
+You can see our full checklist of all the supplies you need for a golden retriever puppy here, but here’s a quick breakdown:

 Puppy toys (click here to learn about the best toys for golden retriever puppies):